stack-of-tasks/talos-data/README.md

 roslaunch talos_data talos_gazebo.launch enable_leg_passive:=true
 ```

-You should see in the robot model two new joints:
+You should see in the robot model two new links:
 ```
 leg_left_1_link_passive
 leg_right_1_link_passive